Bio

 About Eli Kuslansky

-Kuslansky has exhibited at Ronald Feldman Gallery in Komar and Melamid’s Death and Immortality show, and in a group exhibition at the Bronx Museum of the Arts.
-He also curated Wellspring, an exhibition on the element of water and fountains in public art at BACA Gallery.
+Kuslansky has exhibited at Ronald Feldman Gallery in Komar and Melamid’s Death and Immortality exhibition and in a group exhibition at the Bronx Museum of the Arts.
+He also curated Wellspring, an exhibition at BACA Gallery on water, fountains, and public art.
 In 2016, he collaborated with David Byrne on The Institute Presents: Neurosociety, an immersive interactive performance at Pace Art + Technology in Menlo Park, California, exploring perception, morality, and the nature of reality.

 He is currently collaborating with Carl Hancock Rux on God Talk, an installation exploring humanity’s relationship to God through light, shadow, and spoken word.
+His broader creative collaborations include projects with David Byrne, Alicia Keys, and Carl Hancock Rux.
 Kuslansky holds a BFA from The Cooper Union, where he studied sculpture, photography, and the role of illusion in perception.
-Early in his career, he worked in maritime museums and in a shipyard in Greece restoring nineteenth-century sailing ships, an experience that continues to inform his sense of structure, material, and the power of historical narratives
+Early in his career, he worked in maritime museums and in a shipyard in Greece restoring nineteenth-century sailing ships, an experience that continues to inform his sense of structure, material, and the power of historical narratives.

 Mr. Kuslansky was a board member of Exit Art, and the Industrial Application Board for Columbia University’s Center for Advance Technology.
 He is a member of the American Alliance of Museums, the Society for Experiential Design, and the Association of Science and Technology Centers.
 He was the Chair of the Advisory Group for the Brooklyn Arts Council, was a mentor at the New Museum’s New Inc, and an advisor for Eyebeam Atelier.